sherrykisilu/phase-0-html-tag-lab/README.md

 ## Set the Inner Text

-Inside of the opening and closing `h1` tags, insert the text: `Hello, World!`.
+Inside of the opening and closing `h1` tags, insert the text: ello, World!`H`.

 Check your progress by running `learn test`.
 Failing tests will provide helpful error messages that you can use to debug your code — read them closely for